vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 variants.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Resolve synth modulation scaling before container layout

+Shared synth preparation now applies observed-range scaling alongside physical modulation lowering for both instrument and region scopes.
+SF2 and DLS writers encode the prepared amounts directly.
+Remove scaling settings from nine writer functions, including DLS's repeated per-region calculation of instrument amounts.
+No public API is added.

+SoundFont layout can also share instruments when their modulation becomes identical after scaling.
+A 12-line addition to the existing envelope-variant fixture fails before the change and verifies shared layout while preserving both presets and their envelope offsets afterward.

+This removes 12 production lines.
+A temporary sanitized comparison produces identical bytes in 2,304 scenarios for each of SF2 and DLS, covering instrument and region scopes, fixed/controller depths, both conversion/scaling policies, waveforms, delays, and absent, zero, fractional, or full observed maxima.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,